mroch4/QuizApp/README.md

 ## TODOs:

-Use Firebase connection to store the quizzes
+Use Firebase connection to store the quizzes.

 ## Page URL: